School of Civil and Mechanical Engineering

 WA School of Mines: Minerals, Energy and Chemical Engineering

-In the 2017 QS World University Rankings by subject, Curtin ranked second for Mineral and Mining Education.
+In the QS World University Rankings by Subject 2020, Curtin University ranked 2nd in the world for Mineral and Mining Engineering.